liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 ---

-![Tip](../../images/01-tip.png) **Note:** The *Web Content List* and *Recent Content* plugins were deprected in Liferay 6.2 and are disabled by default.
+![Tip](../../images/01-tip.png) **Note:** The *Web Content List* and *Recent Content* plugins were deprecated in Liferay 6.2 and are disabled by default.
 To activate a disabled plugin, navigate to the Control Panel &rarr; *Plugins Configuration* and scroll through the list of portlets until you find the plugin.
 Select the plugins name and click the *Active* checkbox.
 Then click